Madeeha923/fasttext-from-scratch/README.md

 ---

 ## Goal
-The primary goal of this project is **to understand the inner working of FastText from scratch** — not just to use it as a black box, but to explore how it learns word and subword representations, how training is performed, and how predictions are made on unseen text.
+The primary goal of this project is **to understand the inner working of FastText from scratch**  to explore how it learns word and subword representations, how training is performed, and how predictions are made on unseen text.

 We aim to:
 - Prepare data in the required FastText format